poweractivate/FormsIFrameControl/README.md

 This is a custom Code Component which requires enabling a specific feature in your environment and performing some steps (see discussion for moe detail) before it can be added to your Canvas App.

-Be sure to advise all warnings about running untrusted code and use caution.
+Be sure to observe all warnings about running untrusted code and use caution.

 Highly recommend backing up your app a few times first before using this Componebt, and also highly recommend using a separate Power Apps environment to test your app with this Component thoroughly first before deploying it to your real production environment.